hbldh/pybankid/README.rst

 server is desired, send in the ``test_server=True`` keyword in the init of the client.

-WHen using the JSON client, all authentication and signing calls requires the end user's ip address to be included in all calls.
+When using the JSON client, authentication and signing calls requires the end user's ip address to be included in all calls.
 An authentication order is initiated as such: